Memorable Manitobans: Hanford James “Mac” MacDonald (1908-1989)

-Born in Nova Scotia, son of Captain MacDonald, he was educated in Nova Scotia public schools and received his university education in Saskatchewan and Manitoba.
+Born in Nova Scotia in 1908, son of Captain MacDonald, he was educated in Nova Scotia public schools and received his university education in Saskatchewan and Manitoba.
 He taught school in Saskatchewan before enlisting in the Royal Canadian Air Force in 1942, serving until 1946.
 He moved to Manitoba after the Second World War where he was the Principal of Camp Shilo School (1951-1959).
 In 1959, he was appointed a Manitoba School Inspector.
 He and wife Bernice Wangensteen (?-2000) had two children: Elaine MacDonald Smith and George MacDonald.
 He died at Winnipeg on 26 November 1989.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.